chun-eric/sentinel-siem-chatgpt/README.md

 Limit the group to alerts created within the selected time frame leave as > 5 hours
 ```
 <br />
-Group alerts triggered by this analytics rule into a single incident by leave as (recommended).
+Group alerts triggered by this analytics rule into a single incident.
+Just leave as is. (recommended).
 <br />
 <br/>
 <a href="https://ibb.co/xsLQ5f7"><img src="https://i.ibb.co/JdtPkys/50.png" alt="47" border="0" /></a>
 <br />
 <br />
-In the Automated Response Tab.
-None here so we will move on.
+Under the Automated Response Tab.We can skip this.
 <br />
 <br />
 <a href="https://ibb.co/xsLQ5f7"><img src="https://i.ibb.co/JdtPkys/50.png" alt="48" border="0" /></a>